 Beltway Poetry Quarterly is an award-winning online literary journal and resource bank that publishes poetry, translations and reviews from all over the world from its base in Washington, DC and the surrounding Mid-Atlantic region.
-Special themed issues of the journal have explored significant issues, places, and people of the region.

-Since January 2000, Beltway Poetry Quarterly has published poetry by authors who live or work in the capital of the United States.
+Since January 2000, Beltway Poetry Quarterly has published poetry by authors who live or work in the region of the capital of the United States.
 Since 2018 the journal has expanded to include poems, translations and reviews from all over the world.
-The editors usually curate two to three issues a year.
-Typically, one issue per year is a Portfolio issue, which features a longer selection of work than other journals provide, usually four to eight poems by between four and eight authors.
-Another annual feature is a themed issue with an open call for entries.
-We strive to showcase the richness and diversity of Washington area authors in every issue, with poets from different backgrounds, races, ethnicities, ages, and sexual orientations represented.
+The editors usually curate four issues a year.
+Traditionally we showcased the richness and diversity of Washington area authors in every issue, with poets from different backgrounds, races, ethnicities, ages, and sexual orientations represented.
 We have included Pulitzer Prize winners and those who have never previously published.
-We publish academic, spoken word, and experimental authorsand also those poets whose work defies categorization.
+We publish academic, spoken word, and experimental authors and also those poets whose work defies categorization.
 Our focus is now world-wide.